Advandz/Advandz/README.md

 			/css
 			/images
 			/javascript
-/cache				- where cached views are stored (must be writable to use) /components			- where components are placed
+/assets             - where all assets are to be placed /cache              - where cached views are stored (must be writable to use) /components			- where components are placed
 /config				- where configuration files are to be stored /helpers			- where all helpers are located
 /language			- each language has its own directory in here
 	/en_us			- the default language directory
-/lib				- where all core files are located
-/plugins			- where all plugins are stored
+/lib                - where all core files are located /logs               - where all logs files are located /plugins			- where all plugins are stored
-/vendor				- where vendor code is placed (i.e. third party libraries)
+/vendors				- where vendor code is placed (i.e. third party libraries)
 </pre>